Using the Compiler

 // tangerineWhistle, spuriousDragon, byzantium, constantinople,

-// petersburg, istanbul, berlin, london, paris, shanghai, cancun (default) or prague (experimental).
+// petersburg, istanbul, berlin, london, paris, shanghai, cancun (default), prague (experimental) or osaka (experimental).

 "evmVersion": "cancun",